pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 avoids the issue described below with Poetry's default upper bound pinning.
 ```

-## Using Setuptools Back-end for Python Packaging
+## Using Setuptools Back-end for Python Packaging with Build Front-end

 [Setuptools](https://setuptools.pypa.io/en/latest/) is the most
 mature Python packaging build tool with [development dating back to 2009 and earlier](https://setuptools.pypa.io/en/latest/history.html#).